SQream/sqream_docs/reference/sql/sql_statements/access_control_commands/describe_roles.rst

      - Type
    * - ``LIKE``
      - ``pattern``
-     - Optional parameter for filtering by view name using wildcards.
+     - Optional parameter for filtering by role name using wildcards.
      - TEXT